 This book is a synopsis of a lecture that my son, Mark, and I have given annually for four years to the junior dental students at Nova Southeastern School of Dental Medicine: A Blueprint for a Highly Successful Life!
-It also has excerpts from my previous book written in 2009, "The 4 Simple Secrets to Avoiding Life's Big Financial Messtakes."
+It also has excerpts from my first book written in 2009, "The 4 Simple Secrets to Avoiding Life's Big Financial MESSTAKES," which was written after the 2008 financial crisis to throw a lifeline to people suffering from this financial meltdown.